The French Roulette Layout

 Roulette table

-French roulette uses a wheel with a total of 37 divisions that contain numbers 1 to 36, with 18 black and 18 red pockets that alternate along with a single-zero pocket colored in green.
-The numbers on the wheel are dispersed and do not appear in the same order as they do on the betting layout.
+French roulette uses a wheel with a total of 37 divisions that house the numbers 1 through 36.
+There are 18 black and 18 red pockets, which alternate, along with a single green zero pocket.
+The numbers on the wheel are scattered and do not follow the same order as they do on the betting layout.

-If you take some time to scrutinize how these numbers are ordered around the wheelhead, you will discern they are placed in such a way so that red, black, odd, even, high, and low numbers are evenly dispersed.
+If you take a moment to examine how these numbers are arranged around the wheel head, you will notice they are positioned so that red, black, odd, even, high, and low numbers are evenly dispersed.

-The purpose of this is to preserve the randomness of the game and prevent sharp-eyed players from predicting the outcomes.
+The purpose is to preserve the randomness of the game and prevent sharp-eyed players from predicting outcomes.
 You can read in more detail about the discernible patterns on the single-zero wheel in our article on the number sequences in European and American roulette.
-Similarly to the European wheels, the numbers on the French wheel are facing inward toward its center.
+Similar to European wheels, the numbers on the French wheel face inward toward its center.

 View more...